variousauthors/the-valley/NEXTSTEPS.md

 out of the 32kb,

-[] use 4 bits instead of 8 for meta-tile lookup since there are only 16 metatiles [] either run-length encode the underworld (it would compress well)
+[] use 4 bits instead of 8 for meta-tile lookup since there are only 16 metatiles [] auto-tile
+   - paths can have 1 of the 4 brick tiles removed "randomly" (deterministically)
+   - coast-lines and rivers
+   - various biome edges
+[] either run-length encode the underworld (it would compress well)
    - OR we can actually use 2 bits for the underworld tyles, which is already another 2x compression (we could also move those tiles to the front, so